Tesla Girls: Versions

 An early live version from 1983 also exists in bootleg form.

 B-sides

 The 7" release features a live version of the Dazzle Ships track and single "Telegraph" recorded in 1983 at the Hammersmith Odeon, London.
 The intro to another Dazzle Ships track, "Radio Waves", can be heard in the fade-out.

-The 12" and cassette releases feature a new song, "Garden City", which remained exclusive to this release until it was featured on the B-sides album Navigation: The OMD B-Sides, released in 2001.
+The 12" and cassette releases feature a new song, "Garden City", which remained exclusive to this release until it was featured on the B-sides compilation album Navigation: The OMD B-Sides (2001).